 We encourage active participation by local tribes as monitors in surveys, testing, excavation, and grading phases of development projects with potential impacts on tribal resources.

-Goal CRH-2 Historic and Paleontological Prehistoric Resources
+Goal CR-2 Historic and Paleontological Prehistoric Resources

 Historic resources (buildings, structures, or archaeological resources) and paleontological resources that are protected and preserved for their cultural importance to local communities as well as their research and educational potential.